dedis/dela/docs/ledger.md

 run a distributed system that only shares transactions.

 The second is a service that accepts a transaction and can return if it will be included in the next block, or if it will be rejected.
-Another aspect defines the validity of the transaction so that it cannot be reused in a _replay attack_ for instance.
+Furthermore, it defines the validity of the transaction so that it cannot be reused in a _replay attack_ for instance.